UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/README.md

 From left to right: tiles of different analysis are shown with the corresponding ground truth,baseline and neural network prediction.

-Eexamples of well detected tiles from both the automatic histogram-based method and this neural network, particularly highlighting severe flooded regions:
+Examples of well detected tiles from both the automatic histogram-based method and this neural network, particularly highlighting severe flooded regions:

 <p align="center">
 <img src="https://github.com/UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/blob/master/figures/results_plot_34.png" width="700" />